Sebastian Ramírez (footballer, born 2000)

-Francisco Sebastián Ramírez (born 4 September 2000) is an Argentine professional footballer who plays as a midfielder for Estudiantes BA, on loan from Huracán.
+Francisco Sebastián Ramírez (born 4 September 2000) is an Argentine professional footballer who plays as a midfielder for Chacarita Juniors, on loan from Huracán.

 Club career

 Ramírez made his professional debut with Huracán in a 1-1 Argentine Primera División tie with Gimnasia y Esgrima on 31 January 2020.

 On 15 January 2022, Ramírez joined San Martín de San Juan on a loan deal until the end of 2022.